Cal Parents - How to help your student decide whether to go to graduate school

 Reality: Graduate programs vary in their requirements for application, but those with academic prerequisites usually require specific coursework, not entire majors.
 Sometimes the coursework will have been completed at a student’s undergraduate institution, but it may also be possible to complete prerequisites at another four-year institution, at a community college, or through a special post-baccalaureate program.

-There is no officially recommended pre-law major here at Cal and law schools do not require or prefer any particular major; they look for a well-rounded undergraduate educational background that sharpens analytical reasoning and writing skills.
+There is no officially recommended pre-law major here at Cal, and law schools do not require or prefer any particular major; they look for a well-rounded undergraduate educational background that sharpens analytical reasoning and writing skills.
 Since GPA is a major factor in law school admission, students should choose a major that reflects their own interests, skills, and abilities.
-The more they enjoy the major, the better they will perform academically.
+The more they enjoy the major, the better they are likely to perform academically.

 Medical schools do not favor any particular major, science or non-science.
 They do require that students take a series of prerequisite courses before admittance, but those who pursue a non-science major can take the basic pre-med courses as electives or through a post-baccalaureate program.

 Most people pursuing an MBA have a bachelor’s degree in any of a number of non-business areas.
-Most graduate management programs want their MBA classes to be as diverse as possible, so applicants with a wide range of undergraduate majors are admitted.
+Most graduate management programs want their MBA classes to be as diverse as possible, so they admit applicants with a wide range of undergraduate majors.
 In some programs, fewer than 25 percent of the MBA students have undergraduate degrees in business.

 What are the success rates for Cal grads going on to graduate and professional school?

 There is no centralized body that collects statistics regarding success rates for Cal students applying to graduate school.
 However, the Career Center's First Destination Survey provides information about Cal graduates' graduate and professional school destinations.